rutger-speksnijder/restphp/README.md

  - password

 Remaining settings that should be configured before you start using RestPHP:
- - returnType: The content type of data to return.
+ - responseType: The content type of response data.
- - clientReturnType: Whether to allow the client to specify the type of data to return by using the "Accept" header.
+ - clientResponseType: Whether to allow the client to specify the type of response data by using the "Accept" header.

 More information about these settings can be found in the default config.php file.